Skip to main content

 Minutes:

-- Eat and drink: Some people say that they have no appetite immediately following a race.
-Others like me will literally pick up the pace so they can eat sooner!
+• Eat and drink to replenish: Some people say that they have no appetite immediately following a race.
+Others will literally pick up the pace so they can eat sooner!
 Whatever camp you fall into, it is crucial that you eat and drink within 30 minutes of finishing your race.
 Glycogen, the sugar that your body breaks down and uses for quick energy, is depleted when you finish a marathon.
 Additionally, your body will need protein to begin repairing your muscle tissue.
-The perfect recover food/drink is low fat chocolate milk.
-The USDA and NCAA both endorse low fat chocolate milk because it contains protein for muscle recovery, lactose for carbohydrate fuel and is a liquid so will rehydrate your body.
-I also ask friends and family members meeting me at the finish line to bring my favorite carbohydrate rich foods and drinks including peanut butter and banana sandwiches and “flat” regular (not diet) soda pop.
-Additionally, most races have beer at the finish line.
-One beer is fine, 3 or 4 beers are not!
-You will be dehydrated so keep the drinking to a minimum.
+Carbohydrate rich foods and drinks are also important.
+This can include peanut butter and banana sandwiches and “flat” regular (not diet) soda pop.

-- Change into dry clothes: While running, your body feels 10 to 15 degrees warmer than the ambient temperature.
+• Change into dry clothes: While running, your body feels 10 to 15 degrees warmer than the ambient temperature.
 On top of that, your race clothes will be wet from sweating.
-You need to change into something dry right away so you don’t become chilled.
+You’ll want to change into something dry right away so you don’t become chilled.

-- Mild Stretching: Mildly stretching your body out immediately following your race will help you prevent tightness.
-I urge you to at least statically stretch out your hamstrings, quads, calves and hips for 20-30 second holds before sitting in a car.
+• Mild Stretching: Mildly stretching your body out immediately following your race will help you prevent tightness.
+Stretch out your hamstrings, quads, calves and hips for 20-30 seconds before sitting in a car.
 It will make a huge difference!

 Hours: